rdegges/django-twilio/docs/source/views.rst

 Repeating Text
 **************

-On occasion, you'll also want to repeat some text, without copy+paste.
+On occasion, you'll also want to repeat some text, without copy/paste.
 In this situation, you can simply specify an optional ``loop`` parameter::

     # urls.py
-    urlpatterns = patterns('',
+    urlpatterns = patterns(
+        '',
         # ...
         url(r'^lol/$', 'django_twilio.views.say', {
             'text': 'lol',